 He added: “Those wishing to do so should go to the people to garner support because it is the people who can give them such power and not the courts.”

 The judge said Zimbabwe’s courts have acted with professionalism and independence in dealing with political disputes between Tsvangirai’s opposition Movement for Democratic Change and Mugabe’s ruling Zanu-PF party.
+He said those criticising the bench are doing so to demonise Zimbabwe as punishment for Mugabe’s seizure of white-owned land.

 Zimbabwe’s bench, reconstituted after Mugabe purged independent judges, has been criticised by, among others, the African Commission on Human and People’s Rights for failure to defend the rights of ordinary citizens and political opponents of the government.